eigenform/libstfu/README.md

 ## Building
-You will probably need to build [Unicorn](https://github.com/unicorn-engine/unicorn) from source in order to deal with this.
+You will probably need to build [Unicorn](https://github.com/unicorn-engine/unicorn) from source in order to deal with this. `libstfu` will probably fall in-and-out of compatibility with upstream Unicorn.
+You may need to build from [hosaka-corp/unicorn](https://github.com/hosaka-corp/unicorn) if some features do not exist upstream [yet].

-Move into the project root and run `make`.
-This will build the libraries and some test binaries.

-I'm not interested in supported platforms other than Linux.
+In order to build the libraries and test binaries, move into the project root and run `make`.
+Note that I'm not interested in supported platforms other than Linux.

 ## Usage
-Right now there are basically two cases - either you want to run emulation through the entire boot process, or you want to start execution directly in some other binary (i.e. one of the bootloaders).
-For example, the tests require the following:
+We're confined to playing with the binaries in `tests/` right now.
+`tests/stfu.c` attempts to run the platform indefinitely.
+In order to run these, you will need the following (read the code for more details):

 - A dump of the boot ROM (`boot0`)
 - A dump of your Wii's EFUSE/OTP (one-time programmable) memory